A team of leaders/educators who bring diverse experiences and in dance and arts management.

 Education and Outreach Director and

 Susan is a native of Greenville, SC and brings a wealth of knowledge, having been a ballet dancer herself in middle and high school.
 She continued her dance career in college both teaching ballet classes and was a member of her college dance team .
 Susan served as a member of the IB Board of Directors from 2015 - 2018 and has over 8 years of marketing experience including working for local digital marketing agencies and national apparel brands.
-When she is not working Susan enjoys spending time with her husband Dustin and her 1 year old son and 4 month old daughter.
+When she is not working Susan enjoys spending time with her husband and two year old son and 4 month old daughter.
 She also enjoys anything creative and trying new recipes.

 Kristen has a master's in Music Performance, owned a successful photography business for ten years, and currently works at BLMC, Inc. in Greenville.
 Her daughter, Emma, trains at IB and Kristen says, "We feel like she has truly found her dance home."
 The arts have always been apart of Kristen's life and she is thrilled to be part of this wonderful organization and showcase all of the great things happening at IB on social media.